Martha Langford

 Martha Langford (born December 18, 1953) is a Canadian art historian.
-She is a Distinguished University Research Professor of art history at Concordia University and the Research Chair and Director of the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art.
+She is a Distinguished University Research Professor of art history at Concordia University and was previously the Research Chair and Director of the Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art.
 She was the founding director of the Canadian Museum of Contemporary Photography and served as its director and chief curator from 1985 until 1994.
-She is an elected Fellow of the Royal Society of Canada.
+In 2018 she was elected Fellow of the Royal Society of Canada.
+She was made a Member of the Order of Canada on December 31, 2025.

 Personal life

 Langford was born in Ottawa.
 Her father Warren was a civil servant and amateur photographer during the Cold War era.
 In 2011, Langford and her brother John published A Cold War Tourist and His Camera, which examined their father's photographs.
 Besides John, Langford also has two other siblings, Stuart Langford and Suzanne Morrison.

 Education

 Langford was educated at the Nova Scotia College of Art and Design before obtaining her MA and PhD from McGill University.
 She published her thesis under the title "Suspended conversations, private photographic albums in the public collection of the McCord Museum of Canadian History."
 In 2001, she republished her thesis as Suspended Conversations: The Afterlife of Memory in Photographic Albums.